CyberSyntek/i01-GesturesWithPython/README.md

 ```py
 #THIS IS AN EXAMPLE OF USING THE HASHTAG "#".
 ```

-Using the hashtag symbol, we can let python know it should ignore any lines beginning with "#" and the text will turn green.
+Using the hashtag symbol, we can let python know it should ignore anything following a "#" symbol.
+Any text following # will be displayed in green.
+- Python will ignore all green text.
-- This is useful for making notes for yourself or others within your code.
+- This is useful for making notes for yourself or for others within your code.
 - You can also use this to disable lines of code that you don't want read.
-Useful for temporarily disabling lines or keeping the code still written out that you may want to use at a later time.
+- Useful for temporarily disabling lines OR maintaining code you don't want read for potentially using again in the future.
+(Not so temporarily).

 LINE SPACING IN PYTHON
 =